 WITHDRAWING AN APPEAL

 The Board has a number of remedies it can use when a party does not comply with the Board’s Rules or an order or direction of the Board.
-If the non-complying party is the Appellant, the Board can dismiss the appeal or deem the appeal to be withdrawn.
+If the non-complying party is the Appellant, the Board can dismiss the appeal for non-compliance of a Board order.

 The appeal filing fees are not refundable even if the Appellant subsequently withdraws the appeal.